-The assignment of a final semester grade will depend upon completing all exams listed on the syllabus below, of which the lowest grade may be dropped (except for the last unit(s) identified below).
+The assignment of a final semester grade will depend upon completing all exams listed on the syllabus below, of which the lowest grade may be dropped (except for the last few units).
 These exams will cover material from online assignments, handouts, and video presentations.
-The nature of the exams is noncomprehensive.
+The nature of each exam is noncomprehensive.
 However, any particular unit will assume a working knowledge of previous units.